PWidla/MedManager/README.md

 # MedManager

 This is a system built using .NET 6.
-It allows users to manage users (patients, doctors and admins), notices, prescriptions and appointments).
+It allows users to manage users (patients, doctors and admins), notices, prescriptions and appointments.
 The application uses MS SQL Database.
 Authentication is done by using a bearer token.

 ## Requirements